CSCfi/csc-user-guide/docs/apps/ams-gui.md

 ** 1. Request credentials**

-Request the credentials for downloading the AMS-GUI from [servicedesk@csc.fi](mailto:servicedesk@csc.fi).
+Request the credentials for downloading the AMS-GUI from [CSC Service Desk](../support/contact.md).
 Please include the tag `AMS-GUI` in the subject field.
 Note that the license covers only academic usage at CSC (not government or commercial research).
 The credentials will be reset every 6 months.

 ** 2. Download**

-Get the right binary for your machine from [www.scm.com/support/downloads/](https://www.scm.com/support/downloads/) using:
+Get the right binary for your machine from [the SCM website](https://www.scm.com/support/downloads/) using:
 **SCM User ID:** ` <the User ID you got from servicedesk@csc.fi>`
 **password:**  `<the password you got from servicedesk@csc.fi>`